Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Conclusions

 The minimal models consider a single extra-function $A(\varphi)$ for a massless dark sector dilaton.
 They can be extended in many ways by: \begin{enumerate} \item considering different coupling functions $A$.
-We have compared 3 of them here and shown that there signatures only differ slightly; \item introduce a non-vanishing potential $V$.
+We have compared 3 of them here and shown that there signatures only differ slightly.
+The variation of $A$ from its initial to its lowest value controls the amplitude of the effect on DM, whereas the parameter $K_0$ defined in Eq. \eqref{eq:defK0b}, and which is related to the initial slope of the function, controls when the effect takes place; \item introduce a non-vanishing potential $V$.
 We restricted to a massless $\varphi$.
-A potential can modify the cosmological dynamics and in particular make it a quintessence field if it dominates at late time; \item introduce two types of DM components (i.e. $\xi\not=1$) or a non vanishing $w_{\rm D}$.
+A potential can modify the cosmological dynamics and in particular make it a quintessence field if it dominates at late time; Since the mass of the quintessence field should be of the order of the late-time Hubble rate, the potential would be effectively negligible around the matter radiation equality and the mechanism of the model would be unaffected. \item introduce two types of DM components (i.e. $\xi\not=1$) or a non vanishing $w_{\rm D}$.
 In that case, this offers the freedom to introduce a small degree of isocurvature perturbations in the initial conditions in the dark sector; \item one can consider that $\tilde g_{\mu\nu}$ is not conformally related to $g_{\mu\nu}$ but through a disformal relation~\cite{Bekenstein:1992pj} as already considered to account for the dark sector~\cite{Zumalacarregui:2010wj}. \end{enumerate}